 How many scholarships will be awarded?

-Three scholarships will be awarded, including one award in each geographic locale — Connecticut, Maine, and in Sacramento County, California.
+Three scholarships will be typically awarded, including one award in each geographic locale — Connecticut, Maine, and in Sacramento County, California.
 If the applicants from a given region do not meet the selection criteria, that scholarship may not be awarded in a given year.

 The Jackson Laboratory intends to offer this scholarship on an annual basis.

 Scholarship payments will be made to the student’s account at their college of record. $5,000 will be awarded during the student’s first year; the second $5,000 will be awarded during the student’s sophomore year.

 How do I apply?